 The above should help you make better plans to ensure smooth operation and recovery.
 If your child gets sick immediately before the surgery, report to your doctor.
 Depending on the situation, the surgery may be postponed.

 In most cases, the surgery will take less than an hour.
-General anesthesia may be used, though not necessary.
+General anaesthesia may be used, though not necessary.
 Fluids and medicine will be given by IV.
 Unless the condition is severe, you will rarely stay overnight.

 Removing tonsils and adenoids as part of sleep surgery is a well-tolerated procedure.
 It is possible for children or adults who have undergone the procedure go home the same day.
 The recovery is between 1-2 weeks.
 These surgeries may also help with tonsil stones and peritonsillar abscess, especially if the infection spread beyond the tonsil.

 If you think you or your child has enlarged adenoids or tonsils that is affecting your sleep, please talk to Hudson Valley Sinus Center to schedule an appointment with Dr. Ran Rubinstein.
-He is one of top ENT surgeons in New York specializing in nasal, allergic, and sinus disorders.
+He is one of top ENT surgeons in New York specialising in nasal, allergic, and sinus disorders.
 Besides being a board certified by the American Board of Otolaryngology, he is also a respected fellow in the American Academy of Otolaryngic Allergy.